Sy898/Challenge1_SoftwareEngineeringAssessment/README.md

 The process is non-blocking: the API immediately returns a unique image ID (the assigned UUID) to the user.

-If processing fails, the API sets:
+If processing fails, the API sets in `images_db`:

     {
       "status": "failed",
       "error": "<error message>"
     }

-in images_db.

 In normal case, after processing, everything goes into output.txt with "processed".

 Request:

-Content-Type: multipart/form-data
+`Content-Type: multipart/form-data`

 Body Parameter: